markround/tiller/README.md

 ## Environment configuration

-These files live under `/etc/tiller/environments` and are named after the environment variable `environment` that you pass in (using `docker run -e`, or from the command line).
+These files live under `/etc/tiller/environments` and are named after the environment variable `environment` that you pass in (by using `docker run -e`, or from the command line).
+Alternatively, you can set the environment by using the `-e` flag from the command line.

-When you're using the default `FileDataSource`, they define the templates to be parsed, where the generated configuration file should be installed, ownership and permission information, and also a set of key:value pairs that are made available to the template via the usual `<%= key %>` ERB syntax.
+When you're using the default `FileDataSource`, these environment files define the templates to be parsed, where the generated configuration file should be installed, ownership and permission information, and also a set of key:value pairs that are made available to the template via the usual `<%= key %>` ERB syntax.

 Carrying on with the MongoDB example, here's how you might set the replica set name in your `staging.yaml` environment file :